AdobeDocs/campaign-classic.en/help/installation/using/the-server-configuration-file.md

 Here are the different parameters of the **securityZone** node.

-For additional information, refer to [Defining security zones](../../installation/using/configuring-campaign-server.md#defining-security-zones).
+For additional information, refer to [Define security zones](../../installation/using/configuring-campaign-server.md#defining-security-zones).

 <table>
  <thead>